-- On three levels in Kingsman: The Secret Service.
+- On numerous levels in Kingsman: The Secret Service:

 - Eggsy's involvement in the Kingsman training program receives no small amount of prejudice as the organization traditionally garners its members from the upper crust of British society.
 Eggsy's father was also a Kingsman, and killed on his first assignment, which Arthur takes as an indication that such people are not cut out for the job.

 - The Kingsmen versus Valentine can also be viewed as thus.
 The Kingsmen are trained to be impeccable well-dressed quintessential British gentlemen (and -women too).
 In contrast, Valentine wears a baseball cap and a sweater in public appearances and offers hamburgers and fries on a formal dinner.

 - Then there's the actual endgame of the movie where a lot of the rich and powerful readily agree to using a superweapon on the rest of humanity.
 Apparently Valentine's pitch that anybody who is not them is a virus is quite convincing if you're affluent.